 Now it’s time to consult your academic advisor.
 They are your biggest ally in figuring out everything you need to do and all the requirements you need to meet to switch majors.
 They’re also used to this process, so they can answer your questions and guide you through it.
 It would be great to consult an advisor from your intended major, but if you’re still not sure about what your new major will be, then you can just visit your current academic advisor.

 Next you need to make sure you meet the requirements for admission to your new major department, college, or school within the university.
 At many colleges, you’ll need to meet the same admission requirements as outside students who are seeking acceptance into the school.
 That means it’s possible that you may not be admitted to your new major—even though you’re already a student at the college—if your academic stats aren’t up to snuff.
-If that’s the case, you can discuss your options (like taking another semester or year to bring up your grades) with your academic advisor.
+If that’s the case, you can discuss your options (like taking another semester or year to bring up your grades or earn pre-reqs) with your academic advisor.

 The final step is to submit the paperwork requesting a major change.
-The process to change your major will differ from college to college, but your application will probably need to be approved by the department chair and the college dean of your new major.
+The process to change your major will differ from college to college, but your application will probably need to be approved by the department chair and college dean of your new major.
 Again, your academic advisor will let you know how this process goes.
 (See?
 Told you they were your biggest ally!)

 When should you change your major?

 Basically, the sooner you can make the decision to change your major, the better.
 Your first two years of college will probably be all or mostly general education requirements, and they’re more likely to work for multiple major requirements, which is good.
 But the longer you wait/later you decide to change your major, the harder it can be, because you’ll be taking more specialized classes that may not apply to your new major.
 You may lose credits you’ve already earned if they’re not applicable to the major you’re changing into.
-And if you need to take additional required classes to fulfill your new major requirements, they could eat into your electives or, worst-case scenario, you may have to pay for summer classes or more semesters of tuition.
+And if you need to take additional required classes to fulfill your new major requirements, they could eat into your electives or, worse, you may have to pay for summer classes or more semesters of tuition.
 We’re talking time and money, people.
 To avoid this issue, CollegeTransfer.net recommends changing your major before you hit 60 college credits.
 If you have passed 60 credits, instead of changing your major, you may want to consider just adding a minor to your current major.

 Regardless of why you choose to change your major, make sure you research it thoroughly and take your time.
 Weigh the pros and cons of the situation to decide if this is something you really want to do and if this is right for you.